fverdugo/DriverGadi.jl/README.md

 ```

-A plot image is also generated
+A plot image is also generated for later inspection.

 ![](analysis/plots/total_scaling.png)